justynroberts/pd-backstage-demo/README.md

-# backstage-demos
+# Backstage Demo with PagerDuty and Rundeck Integration

-This repository contains a Backstage instance configured with the PagerDuty plugin for Backstage that can be used for demos.
+This repository contains a complete Backstage instance with integrated PagerDuty and Rundeck plugins.
+It's designed as an all-in-one distributable demo that can be set up and running with minimal commands.

+## Features

+- **PagerDuty Integration**: Service synchronization, incident management, and service creation
+- **Rundeck Integration**: Job execution through scaffolder templates with optional wait functionality
+- **All-in-One Setup**: No external plugin dependencies - everything is included

 ## Prerequisites